3. Embedding New Content#

 from pathlib import Path

-# Configure splitter
+# Configure text splitter

 splitter = RecursiveCharacterTextSplitter(